Postgraduate Course: Environmental Law (BIME11015)

 Formative assessment consists of discussion around what is expected of each piece of assessed work for the course.
 This is conducted in an open discussion forum for all students to contribute to and provides an opportunity to clearly understand the key requirements for each assignment before submission.
 Any student can post questions about the assignment and a response will be posted on the discussion board by the course tutor within 3 working days.

 On completion of this course, the student will be able to:

-- Understand what international environmental law encompasses and the differences between it and national law.
-You should also appreciate the sources of international environmental law, in particular treaty law and some of the main principles governing international environmental law.
+- Appreciate the sources of international environmental law, in particular treaty law and some of the main principles governing international environmental law.

 |The majority of reading material will be derived from online journals with some reference to websites and e-books.|

 ||The course will involve the student developing an understanding of how international environmental law operates in practice, and the issues pertaining to its application and enforcement with a specific focus on biodiversity and climate change.
 It will enable them to assimilate other aspects of their learning from the other courses on the programme.
 Their ability to analyse the evolution of treaties to deal with changing international landscapes will be developed as with their skills in presenting clear and rational arguments, primarily through engagement with peers and tutors on the discussion boards.